khadgachy07/Creators/README.md

 1. Add Creator : This function allows user to Add a creator with age, name and email into a Array.

-2. Remove Creator(Only Owner) : This function allows contract owner to remove a certain person using index value.
+2. Remove Creator(Only Owner) : This function allows user to remove a certain person using index value.

-3. Get Creator(Only Owner) : This function allows contract owner to get all creator stored in a Array.
+3. Get Creator : This function allows contract owner to get all creator stored in a Array.

 ![Screenshot from 2022-08-21 23-00-34](https://user-images.githubusercontent.com/55689890/185805475-802fce32-17ee-4329-bab6-a3677edff8c4.png)

-4. Find By Name : This function allow user to find a Creator using a Name of a Creator.
+4. Find By Name(Only Owner) : This function allow contract owner to find a Creator using a Name of a Creator.

 5. Get Hash : This function allow user to find a Hash(keccak256) of a Creator.